UX Research Mobile Design Healthcare Figma Gemini AI Audit Human Factors

 High-Fidelity Prototype Demo

-Watch directly on YouTube →
+UHealth — High-Fidelity Prototype Walkthrough Watch on YouTube →

-While the critical "ER Bot" flow had a 100% completion rate, Task 2.2 (Use Filters) revealed a friction point, resulting in a failed attempt and the lowest satisfaction score (4/5) of the session.
+Prior to the AI redesign, we tested the prototype with real users (n=6) to validate our assumptions.
+While the critical "ER Bot" flow had a 100% completion rate, Task 2.2 (Use Filters) revealed a friction point — a failed attempt and the lowest satisfaction score (4/5) of the session.

-"This 'failure' was a big learning moment.
-It highlighted that even a simple UI fails if the interaction design doesn't account for the physical constraints of a stressed user."
+This "failure" was a big learning moment.
+It highlighted that even a simple UI fails if the interaction design doesn't account for the physical constraints of a stressed, possibly unwell user.

 Usability Testing Data Table